KKaraman/KKfitnessTracker/README.md

 A consumer will reach their fitness goals more quickly when they track their workout progress.

-## Acceptance Criteria
+## Acceptance Criteria and optimizations

 When the user loads the page, they should be given the option to create a new workout or continue with their last workout.
+Just in case someone saves all the workouts and does not put them in on time or out of sequence, the api call sorts the activities by date so it can even pick the latest workout from an existing seed file.

 The user should be able to: